tensorflow/model-analysis/g3doc/architecture.md

 actual metrics and plots evaluation.

 Also note that an evaluator can produce any output it wants.
-In the case of the `tfma.evaluators.MetricsAndPlotsEvaluator` the output is in the form of serialized protos.
+In the case of the `tfma.evaluators.MetricsAndPlotsEvaluator` the output is in the form of metrics and plots dictionaries (these are later converted to serialized protos for output by `tfma.writers.MetricsAndPlotsWriter`)

 ## Write Results

 The `WriteResults` stage is where the evaluation output gets written out to disk.
 WriteResults uses writers to write out the data based on the output keys.
 For example, an `tfma.evaluators.Evaluation` may contain keys for 'metrics' and 'plots'.
-These would then be associated with the serialized protos called 'metrics' and 'plots'.
+These would then be associated with the metrics and plots dictionaries called 'metrics' and 'plots'.
 The writers specify how to write out each file:

 ```python
 # A writer is a PTransform that takes evaluation output as input and